 - Please identify yourself; include your name, program, and email address to your email if not already on your signature.
 This will allow someone to contact you one-on-one for specific questions or information.

 - Please participate.
-Using our listserv is a powerful resource.
+Using the EMARC CORD Community is a powerful resource.
 Your ideas are important.
 Just because you think everyone knows something doesn’t mean they do.
 No question is stupid; it’s how we all learn.

 These Guidelines may be amended by a simple majority vote of the membership.
 The following procedure will be followed for revising EMARC’s Guidelines: